mrunmayee17/Traffic_Sign_Detection_CNN_Data_Augmentation/README.md

 # Traffic Sign Detection using CNN & Data Augmentation

-This project focuses on Traffic Sign Detection using Convolutional Neural Networks (CNN) with an emphasis on data augmentation.
+This project focuses on Traffic Sign Detection using Convolutional Neural Networks with an emphasis on data augmentation.

 ## Overview